What is The Beatles Story Liverpool?

 More significant is the inclusion of characters who were later obscured or removed from the final arrangement, including Albert Einstein, Mahatma Gandhi and Bette Davis in costume as Queen Elizabeth.

-The Magical Mystery Tour
+Magical Mystery Tour at The Beatles Story

 The iconic bus from the Magical Mystery Tour is now in the story.
 Some stills from the movie are on show but not much else.

-The Yellow Submarine and Abbey Road
+All Aboard The Yellow Submarine and Abbey Road Exhibits

 Another iconic album in the Beatles’ catalog is Yellow Submarine, which is celebrated in a replica of the inside of a yellow submarine.